Let us help you with your WorkCover claim and workers compensation payout guidance

 As strict time limits apply to accident compensation claims in Queensland, including workers compensation claims, it’s crucially important to lodge your claim as soon as possible.

-Speak to our work injury lawyers, Brisbane and Gold Coast-based specialists who can assist in complex worker compensation law.
+Speak to our work injury lawyers, Brisbane and Gold Coast-based specialists who can also assist in all QLD matters and are here to help in complex worker compensation law.

 Frequently asked questions for work injuries & getting workers compensation